9 May 2019 / Events

 Yvonne has edited two collections of plays published by Oberon Books, Mixed Company: Three Early Jamaican Plays by Sylvia Winter, Louis Marriott, Cecily Waite-Smith and For The Reckord, three plays by Barry Reckord.

 Please note: the Annual Address follows the members-only AGM at 7:00pm.
+The AGM papers may be accessed here.
 Entrance to the general public opens at 8:00pm.

 All lectures are free, no booking necessary.